Solved: How to Soften Acrylic Yarn

 - Types of Yarn and Yarn Weight - Acrylic is only one of the many types of yarn available.
 Check out this page to learn all about yarn weights and types.
 It also includes a free chart with all the yarn types.

 - Crochet Abbreviations List - Before you can start crocheting, you need to make sure you know the basics, which includes crochet abbreviations.
 This helpful page goes over them and offers a free download.

-- 43 Ways to Keep Your Yarn Tangle Free - This page is full of advice on keeping your free from knots and tangles.
+- How to Keep Yarn From Tangling - This page is full of advice on keeping your free from knots and tangles.
 No need to worry about softening yarn AND getting it untangled.